 Potato Virus Testing

-Tasmania's potato industry has fewer virus disease issues than its mainland counterparts.
-This is believed to be due to the State’s isolation (maintained by strict potato import requirements), and also due to rigorous adherence to the Tasmanian Certified Seed Potato Scheme.
+When it comes to diseases caused by viruses, Tasmania's potato industry benefits from the State’s isolation (maintained by strict potato import requirements), and its rigorous adherence to the Tasmanian Certified Seed Potato Scheme.

 The Tasmanian Certified Seed Potato Scheme was introduced in the 1920s to ensure varietal purity, and to control the tuber-borne viruses that once devastated crop yields.
 The scheme works on a flow through basis, in which minitubers are produced from virus-free tissue culture stock.
-This stock is then multiplied through a maximum of five field generations before it is used to produce a commercial crop.
+This seed is then multiplied through a maximum of five field generations before it is either processed or sold through retailers.

 Visual inspections and testing monitor virus levels, and the absence or near absence of virus (usually < 1% infection) ensures that the material is suitable for seed for the next generation.